Cannabis in Mississippi: Medical use (2020)

-On January 8, 2020, a citizen-initiated measure to legalize medical marijuana in the state qualified for the November ballot as measure 65.
-Two months later, on March 12, 2020 the state legislature voted to place a competing measure, measure 65A, on the same ballot.
+On January 8, 2020, a citizen-initiated measure to legalize medical marijuana in the state qualified for the November ballot as Initiative 65.
+Two months later, on March 12, 2020, the state legislature voted to place a competing measure, initiative 65A, on the same ballot.
 Both measure 65 and measure 65A called for legalizing medical marijuana but differed in the specifics, with the citizen-initiative measure 65 seen as creating a more detailed framework for legalization than the legislatively-referred measure 65A.
 On the ballot, voters were asked two separate questions: The first question asked them to choose between rejecting both of the measures and approving either of the measures, and the second question asked them to choose between measure 65 and 65A.
 In order for a measure to pass, the "either" option would need to get more votes than the "neither" option on the first question, the measure would need to receive the majority of the votes on the second question, and the measure would need to receive over 40% of the total votes cast.
-Mississippians for Compassionate Care, the group behind measure 65, accused the state legislature of intentionally trying to confuse voters by placing a second measure on the ballot.
+Mississippians for Compassionate Care, the group behind Initiative 65, accused the state legislature of intentionally trying to confuse voters by placing a second measure on the ballot.

-On November 3, 2020, voters voted to approve measure 65, effectively legalizing medical marijuana in the state.
+On November 3, 2020, voters voted to approve Initiative 65, effectively legalizing medical marijuana in the state.
 The initiative was overturned by the Supreme Court of Mississippi in a 6–3 majority decision released on May 14, 2021.
 The decision cited a fundamental flaw in the state's ballot initiative process that makes it impossible for any citizen-initiated measure to qualify for the ballot.